 Dickinson College provides the Forum with contributed services.
-The value of the services included in the financial statements as revenue and expense for the years ended June 30, 2022 and 2021 was \$34,738 and \$56,429, respectively.
+The value of the services included in the financial statements as revenue and expense for the years ended June 30, 2023 and 2022 was \$16,783 and \$34,738, respectively.

-11. Management Services
+11. Management Services/Salaries and Benefits

 The Forum has contracted with Dickinson College to provide HR, Payroll and IT support services.
 The contract has been extended through June 30, 2026.
-As part of the contract, the President of the Forum is employed by Dickinson College and is appointed by the Board of Directors of the Forum.
+During the fiscal year ended June 30, 2022, as part of the contract, the President of the Forum is employed by Dickinson College and is appointed by the Board of Directors of the Forum.
 The Forum staff are also employed by Dickinson College, and the hiring decisions are made by the Forum President and the Board of Directors of the Forum.
-The amounts paid for these services, including payroll, for the fiscal years ended June 30, 2022 and 2021, was \$1,040,548 and \$917,746, respectively.
+The amounts paid for these services, including payroll, for the fiscal year ended June 30, 2022 was \$1,040,548.
+Effective July 1, 2022, all employees were considered to be employed by the Forum.
+As such, these amounts for the fiscal year ended June 30, 2023 are treated as salaries, benefits, and payroll taxes expenses to the Forum on the Statement of Functional Expenses.